 Unfortunately not; in fact, though this is a common belief, it has never been the case.
-There are more than 1,500 names on the list each year, and there would not be time to read each aloud and respond “Here” at any individual Muster ceremony.
+There are more than 1,400 names on the list each year, and there would not be time to read each aloud and respond “Here” at any individual Muster ceremony.
 However, all names known to The Association are read in the Worldwide Roll Call online; see below.

 The names called aloud at the student Muster in Reed Arena are primarily those of current students, Aggie relatives of current students, Aggie faculty/staff, and the 50 Year Reunion Class.
 The criteria include other categories and sometimes are changed from year to year; please be sure to see the student Muster Committee's exact wording at tx.ag/criteria.
 If your Aggie is eligible, check here to see if they are already on the list to be read in Reed Arena.
 If their name is not there, please contact the student Muster Committee by using the form here or calling (979) 862-1191 to request that the name be added.
 A list of all names is displayed, though not called, at the student Muster in Reed Arena.

 Is every Aggie's name called aloud somewhere?